flojoy-ai/docs/docs/instruments-database/Multimeters/Keysight-N6705B/Keysight-N6705B.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight N6705B Power Supply using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) N6705B Power Supply using Qcodes, you can use the following Python script:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_N6705B import Keysight_N6705B